 Photo: Greg Gjerdingen from Willmar, USA / CC BY (https://creativecommons.org/licenses/by/2.0)

-Throughout the 1960s, rock and roll would battle r&b music for radio dominance.
+Throughout the 1960s, rock and roll would battle R&B music for radio dominance.
 That battle would be fueled by the formation of Motown Records in 1959.
 During its first two years of existence, Motown Records released only singles.
 However, in 1961, Motown Records released its first full-length album by a band called The Miracles entitled Hi… We’re The Miracles.
 It was released under the Motown Tamla Label.
-Motown and all its subsidiaries would become one of the most successful record labels of all time.
-It would dominate the 1960s and 70s signings of artists such as The Chi-Lites, The Contours, Four Tops, Marvin Gaye, Smokey Robinson and The Miracles The Supremes, The Jackson Five, Stevie Wonder, The Marvelettes, Teena Marie, Martha and the Vandellas, The Temptations and thousands more.
+Motown and all its subsidiaries would become one of the most successful record labels ever.
+It would dominate the 1960s and 70s signings of artists such as The Chi-Lites, The Contours, Four Tops, Marvin Gaye, Smokey Robinson and The Miracles, The Supremes, The Jackson Five, Stevie Wonder, The Marvelettes, Teena Marie, Martha and the Vandellas, The Temptations and thousands more.

-Motown’s biggest rival as far as r&b went was the Stax label.
-Originally founded as Satellite Records in 1957, the label changed its name to Stax Records in 1961.
-Stax and Volt Records would release records that bordered the genres of r&b, pop, rock and soul.
-Their biggest names included Carla Thomas, Rufus Thomas, Booker T. & the M.G.’s, The Mar-Keys, Eddie Floyd, William Bell, Sam & Dave and Otis Redding.
-The sounds of Motown and Stax Records would play a significant role in the music of the 1960s and it all really began to ignite in 1961.
+Motown’s most significant rival as far as R&B went was the Stax label.
+Founded initially as Satellite Records in 1957, the label changed its name to Stax Records in 1961.
+Stax and Volt Records would release records that bordered the genres of R&B, pop, rock, and soul.
+Their biggest names included Carla Thomas, Rufus Thomas, Booker T. & the M.G.’s, The Mar-Keys, Eddie Floyd, William Bell, Sam & Dave, and Otis Redding.
+The sounds of Motown and Stax Records would play a significant role in the music of the 1960s, and it all began to ignite in 1961.

-In the 1960s Frank Sinatra was probably the biggest name in show business, a popularity that he also enjoyed in the 1950s and even 40s.
-His role in classic rock history is significant because of the formation of his own record label entitled Reprise Records in 1961.
-It was Reprise Records that would sign a new act called The Beach Boys.
+In the 1960s, Frank Sinatra was probably the biggest name in show business, a popularity he also enjoyed in the 1950s and even 40s.
+His role in classic rock history is significant because of the formation of his record label entitled Reprise Records in 1961.
+Reprise Records would sign a new act called The Beach Boys.
 The label would also sign The Kinks and Jimi Hendrix.
-Not many people ever give much thought to the notion that Jimi Hendrix actually recorded for Frank Sinatra’s record label.
+Not many people ever consider the notion that Jimi Hendrix recorded for Frank Sinatra’s record label.

 1961 also celebrated career-breaking hits by Del Shannon, Ben E King, and Gary U.S. Bonds.
-Patsy Cline’s “Crazy,” was so big we had no choice but to include her album on this list as it crossed over into every musical genre in 1961.
+Patsy Cline’s “Crazy” was so big we had no choice but to include her album on this list as it crossed over into every musical genre in 1961.
 The year 1961 also saw the debut album by Ike and Tina Turner.
-Additionally, a band called The Tokens released a song called “The Lion Sleeps Tonight,” that somehow continues to find new life in a movie soundtrack or TV commercial every decade.
+A band called The Tokens also released a song called “The Lion Sleeps Tonight,” which continues to find new life in movie soundtracks or TV commercials every decade.

-1961’s Best Rock Albums list is a presentation of artists that crossed many musical genres.
+1961’s Best Rock Albums list presents artists that crossed many musical genres.
 There are still not plenty of albums being released.
-But that will quickly change over the course of the next two years.
+But that will quickly change over the next two years.

 # 25 – Please Mr. Postman – The Marvelettes